-4. Conclusions and Outlook
+Conclusions and Outlook

-Patch repairs of steel rebar corrosion induced damages to concrete members are a common solution despite the fact that these technique leads not to a sustainable solution.
+Patch repairs of steel rebar corrosion induced damage to concrete members are a common solution despite the fact that these techniques do not lead to a sustainable solution.
 Therefore there is a general need to eliminate the incipient anodes generated by the patch repairs.
 The formation of incipient anodes may be prevented by embedding suitable discrete galvanic point anodes into the mortar of the patch repairs adjacent to the concrete.
 Numerous galvanic anodes are on the market.
-However, to offer these galvanic anodes as an essential part of a sustainable concrete repair technique, these anodes have to be reliable in long term performance and durable in current output over a time period of at least 12-15 years.
+However, to offer these galvanic anodes as an essential part of a sustainable concrete repair technique, these anodes have to be reliable in long term performance and durable in current output over a time period of at least 12 - 15 years.
 The novel discrete galvanic zinc anode presented here was developed based on a concept accepted to assure the above defined requirements.
 The results of the physico-chemical and preliminary accelerated laboratory tests in galvanic cells indicate strongly that the novel galvanic point anodes fulfill the defined requirements.
 However, the obtained results have to be corroborated and complimented by tests in the field and in pilot test set-ups.
 These tests are underway covering different environmental conditions and concrete qualities and exposures.
 Furthermore, a scientific based criterion may be formulated: Discrete galvanic point anodes should shift the steel potentials of the steel reinforcement bars in the patch repair mortar to potentials nearly equal to the steel potentials of the steel reinforcement bars in the adjacent concrete.
 Usually, the required potential shifts are in range of 150 - 250 mV.
+The effect of galvanic anodes on the passivation of steel rebars should be evaluated.